Varsett/Quas/README.md

     * Enabled
     * Filtered by name or part of the application name.
   * **Manage Selected Applications:** Manage applications from the selected category.
 Displays a list of selected applications and allows the following actions:
-    * Application Backup:
-      * Full Backup
-      * Data-only Backup
-      * APK-only Backup
+	* Uninstall applications
-      * APK and OBB Files Backup
-    * Application Data Restore (under development)
+  	* Soft uninstall of applications (cache and data are not deleted)
-    * Clear Application Data
+  	* Clear application cache and data
-    * Uninstall Application from headset
-    * Launch Application on headset
-    * Stop Application
-    * Disable Application
+  	* Disable applications
-    * Enable Application
+  	* Enable applications
+  	* Start application
+  	* Stop application
+  	* Apps status view
+  	* View running apps
     * View Application Status:
       * Installed/Not Installed
       * Hidden/Visible